-Marijuana Abuse & Addiction in Colorado
+Marijuana Abuse & Addiction

 Marijuana in Colorado is a hotly debated topic.
 Colorado is one of the states in the U.S. that currently legalizes the use of marijuana by adults aged 21 and older.
 According to the law that went into effect with the passing of Amendment 64 in Colorado, adults 21 and older can legally have one ounce of marijuana or THC in their possession.